Middle School Friendships Change Frequently

 Around middle school, your adolescent’s social life will probably get more complicated.
+Middle school friendships change.
 Friends come and go.
 Your middle schooler may come home complaining about frenemies, mean girls (and boys), or even bullies.

 And hardest of all for many parents, your adolescent may not want your help navigating this brave new world.
 At all.
 So Your Teen asked a round-up of experts for their top tips on how to support our adolescent’s changing social worlds.

 1. Accept that social issues exist.
 For teens, every aspect of their identity is tied to their social life.
 Even activities that seem unrelated to friends, like sports or academics, affect their social standing.
 You may not worry too much what your peers think of you, but your adolescent worries about this a lot.